asviswesh/protein_fitness_prediction/README.md

 ```bash
 python3 official_extraction.py [json_configuration_file]
 ```
 **pytorch_models.py** - Contains custom neural network models for machine learning baseline tests.
 Currently has two implementations of a convolutional neural network and a feed forward neural network.
+The convolutional neural networks created are both one-dimensional.
+One of the convolutional neural networks has an architecture that contains max pooling, while the other contains an architecture that includes flattening and dropout probabilities.

 **run-md.py** - Runs a 20 nanosecond (production step time) molecular dynamics simulation for a custom protein, and generates relevant files for the feature extraction pipeline.
 To generate a dataset for a customized mutant, run the following